Get a free, no obligation personal loan quote with rates as low as 9.90%

 Are the parties required to be married or common-law partners?

 No, current owners can be friends, siblings or family members as well.
-Although, if the parties are not married or common law, a separation agreement would not apply, a standard clause would be included in the purchase contract instead.
+However, if the parties are not married or common law, a separation agreement would not apply, a standard clause would be included in the purchase contract instead.

-No, net proceeds can only be used to buy out the other owner’s share of the equity and to pay off joint debts, if applicable.
+No, net proceeds can only be used to buy out the other owner’s share of the equity and pay off joint debts, if applicable.
 This is explicitly stated and agreed upon in the separation agreement.

 Are all parties required to be on the title?